Bac Ha Sunday Market Northern Vietnam

 The Bac Ha market in northern Vietnam is tucked away high in the hills and it’s full of local flavor.
 In fact, this was one of my favorite markets I’ve visited in my travels.
 First off – it was an adventure to get there; it is about a 3 hour drive from Sapa.
 Three hours after we left Sapa behind and drove through miles of rices paddies we started climbing our way up to Bac Ha.

 The last hour involved driving on a narrow, bumpy, curvy road on the side of a mountain.
-The kind where the driver simply lays on the horn when you are maneuvering around the many hair-pin turns.
-This warns any oncoming traffic that you are comin’ through!
+The kind where the driver simply lays on the horn when you are maneuvering around the many hairpin turns.
+This warns any oncoming traffic that you are coming through!
 When you do meet another car, you slow down and drive on the ‘shoulder’ (basically any dirt you can find to drive on) precariously perched on the edge.
 These are the times when you make peace with your life…just in case.

 Textiles Bac Ha Sunday Market Northern Vietnam